HallaSurvivor/Blog/_posts/2022-05-29-homotopy-of-homotopies.md

 More abstractly, what links these situations?
-Well, we have some objects that we want to consider "the same up to homotopy", and we capture this (as the categry inclined are liable to do) by picking out some special arrows.
+Well, we have some objects that we want to consider "the same up to homotopy", and we capture this (as the category inclined are liable to do) by picking out some special arrows.
-These are the "homotopy equivalences" -- and they're maps that we _want_ to think of as isomorphisms... but which aren't.
+These are the "homotopy equivalences" -- and they're maps that we want to think of as isomorphisms... but which might not _actually_ be.

 So, in $\mathsf{Top}$, we have the class of weak homotopy equivalences[^1], which we want to turn into isomorhpisms.
 And in $\mathsf{Ch}(R\text{-mod})$,